robk-dev/fib-fizz-buzz/README.md

 * 7x fib(0) calls
 * etc

-And this is just for the first 5 fibonacci numbers where the call stack keeps doubling with each level
+And this is just for the first 5 fibonacci numbers.
+The amount of work keeps doubling with each level

 That's exponential O(2^n) time complexity.
 For more than 2 previous numbers, say 5, it'd be O(5^n)